Good coverings of Alexandrov spaces: Preliminaries

 In \cite{MY:SLC}, we proved that every Alexandrov space is {\it strongly locally Lipschitz contractible} in the following sense. \begin{theorem}[\cite{MY:SLC}] Let $M$ be an Alexandrov space.
-For every $p \in M$, there is an $r > 0$ such that $B(p,r)$ is strongly Lipschitz contractible to $p$.
-Here, $B(p,r)$ denotes the closed metric ball centered at $p$ of radius $r$. \end{theorem}
+For every $p \in M$, there is an $r > 0$ such that $B(p,r)$ is strongly Lipschitz contractible to $p$. \end{theorem}